jorroll/rschedule/docs/date-adapter/README.md

   new Schedule<MomentTZDateAdapter>();
   ```

 Each DateAdapter has a `generators` property which contains an array of the rSchedule objects which are responsible for generating that particular date.
 For example, when iterating through a `Schedule` containing two `RRule` objects, each yielded DateAdapter will have a `generators` property with a length two array.
 The first element will be the `RRule` object which generated the date, the second element will be the `Schedule` object which generated the date.
-The `IDateAdapter#generators` property pairs with the `IOccurrenceGenerator#data` data property.
+The `IDateAdapter#generators` property pairs with the `data` property found on `Schedule`, `Calendar`, `Rule`, and `Dates` objects.
 This allows you to attach data to a `Rule` or `Schedule`, and access that data from the yielded dates.

 Example: